- ERS' publications on international consumer and food industry trends

 - Data on expenditures on food and alcoholic beverages in selected countries

-- Data on international consumption trends
+- Link to data on international consumption trends

 Long-term consumer spending trends in most foreign markets show declining expenditure shares for staples (like rice and wheat) and increasing shares for higher value food items (such as meat, dairy, fruits, and vegetables).
 These shifts in food demand trends have reshaped food marketing globally and prompted changes in the structure of the global food industry.
 Food suppliers and retailers have responded to demand by modifying their products and retail formats to better meet consumer needs.
 Large multinational retailers have expanded in the developing countries, with the top 15 companies accounting for more than 30 percent of global supermarket sales.
 Moreover, the structure of the global food industry is changing as manufacturers and retailers adjust to meet the needs of consumers, who are increasingly demanding a wider variety of higher quality products.